eerotal/restic-docker-swarm/README.md

 `restic-docker-swarm` is a utility Docker image for automating Docker volume backups to remote directories using *restic*.

-`restic-docker-swarm` consists of two container images: `restic-docker-swarm:agent` and `restic-docker-swarm:server`.
+`restic-docker-swarm` consists of two container images: `restic-docker-swarm-agent` and `restic-docker-swarm-server`.
 The agent container periodically runs restic to backup Docker volumes.
 The server container runs an OpenSSH server which can be used to store the restic repositories remotely via SFTP.